-At March 31, 2009 and September 30, 2008, cash and cash equivalents and current restricted cash were \$37.2 million and \$38.5 million, respectively.
-The decrease in cash and cash equivalents resulted primarily from cash used in investing activities such as purchases of property, plant and equipment as well as payments for our licensing agreements with PST.
-Cash was also used to repurchase approximately 144,000 shares for \$0.4 million.
+At June 30, 2009 and September 30, 2008, cash and cash equivalents and current restricted cash were \$40.4 million and \$39.5 million, respectively.
+The increase in cash was primarily provided by cash from operations of \$4.8 million.
+This was offset by purchases of property, plant and equipment and payments for licensing agreements and repurchases of common stock.
 In the first quarter of fiscal 2009 we terminated our line of credit in the amount of Euro 1.0 million (approximately \$1.3 million).
-Our working capital as of March 31, 2009 and September 30, 2008 was \$55.2 million and \$57.2 million, respectively.
+Our working capital as of June 30, 2009 and September 30, 2008 was \$56.4 million and \$58.3 million, respectively.
+Our ratio of current assets to current liabilities increased to 4.5:1 as of June 30, 2009 from 3.2:1 as of September 30, 2008.
 We believe that our principal sources of liquidity discussed above are sufficient to meet our anticipated needs for current operations for at least the next 12 months.

-The success of our growth strategy is dependent upon the availability of additional capital resources on terms satisfactory to management.
-Our sources of capital in the past have included capital leases, long-term debt and the sale of equity securities, which include common and preferred stock sold in private transactions and public offerings.
+included capital leases, long-term debt and the sale of equity securities, which include common and preferred stock sold in private transactions and public offerings.
 There can be no assurance that we can raise such additional capital resources on satisfactory terms.

-In December, the Board of Directors approved a stock repurchase program authorizing the repurchase of up to \$4 million of common stock.
+In December 2008, the Board of Directors approved a stock repurchase program authorizing the repurchase of up to \$4 million of common stock.
 Under the program, shares may be repurchased from time to time in open market transactions at prevailing market prices or in privately negotiated purchases.
 The timing and actual number of future purchases of shares will depend on a variety of factors, such as price, corporate and regulatory requirements, alternative investment opportunities, and other market and economic conditions.
 Repurchases under the program are funded from available working capital.
 The program may be suspended or terminated at any time, or from time-to-time at management's discretion without prior notice.